krmeiirbek/history-app-privacy-policy/terms_of_use.md

 - We value your feedback and strive to improve our services based on your suggestions.

 ## 8. Intellectual Property
-- The app, its original content, features, functionality, and user interface are and will remain the exclusive property of History App.
+- The app, its original content, features, functionality, and user interface are and will remain the exclusive property of Tarih Time.
 - Trademarks, logos, and service marks displayed on the app are our property or the property of other third parties.

 ## 9. Disclaimer of Warranties